galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Run the ToolFactory locally and adapt the sample tools

-- If the introductory material is relevant to your own needs, you may now commence the real work of the tutorial !
+- If you found the introductory material presented so far relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial !
 - Set up your own working ToolFactory, install the samples in a history and then start exploring how it works.
 - Depending on your preferences, install your own ToolFactory from one of the options described below.
 - The sections after this can **only be completed with a working ToolFactory**.